felwal-edu/dh2642-flowerfield/README.md

   - **flowerStore.js**.
 A Pinia store holding the user data: user id, email, and collected plans.
 Initialises data by calling the appropriate functions in fiebaseModel.

   - **uploadTemp.js**.
-Handels backend of uploading image, enableing uploading to database if the upload was successful.
-Will maybe be moved to another file in the future, hence the: 'temp' name.
+Handels backend of uploading image, enabling saving to collection (the database) if the upload was successful.
+Will maybe be moved to another file in the future, hence the 'temp' name.